Bethesda Delays ‘The Elder Scrolls: Blades’ To 2019

 Fans who can’t wait can go to Bethesda’s website to sign up for the aforementioned early access to the game.

 The company left itself with options, since early 2019 is open to interpretation.
-We’d probably expect to see the game hit digital shelves sometime in the first quarter.
+Fans should probably expect to see the game hit digital shelves sometime in the first quarter.

-Perhaps the reason for the delay could be because it’s all hands on deck with the issues currently plaguing Fallout 76, though we’d expect there to be separate teams focused on the company’s mobile game.
+Perhaps the reason for the delay could be because it’s all hands on deck with the issues currently plaguing Fallout 76, though fans would expect there to be separate teams focused on the company’s mobile game.
 More likely, things just weren’t finished, and the company didn’t want to have further issues by releasing a game that isn’t ready for primetime.

-The mobile version of Bethesda’s beloved franchise was first announced at the company’s press conference at E3 2018, gaming’s biggest press event held each year in Los Angeles in June.
+The mobile version of Bethesda’s beloved franchise was first announced at the company’s press conference at E3 2018, gaming’s biggest press event held each June in Los Angeles.
 It was shown again during Apple’s Fall Presentation.

 The Elder Scrolls: Blades.
 Quest, Create, and Conquer in the latest Elder Scrolls adventure coming to your mobile device.